QutEcoacoustics/audio-analysis/docs/commands/concatenate_index_files.md

 # Concatenate Index Files

-Action      | concatenateIndexfiles
+- **Command**: ConcatenateIndexFiles
-Config file | SpectrogramFalseColourConfig.yml
+- **Config file**: SpectrogramFalseColourConfig.yml
-Config file2 | IndexPropertiesConfig.yml
+- **Config file2**: IndexPropertiesConfig.yml

-This action also produces false-colour spectrograms.
-However instead of taking the spectral indices from a single audio file, it takes the total output from multiple runs of the *audio2csv* action, and concatenates them to produce one or more concatenated false-colour index spectrograms.
+This command also produces false-colour spectrograms.
+However instead of taking the spectral indices from a single audio file, it takes the total output from multiple runs of the *audio2csv* command, and concatenates them to produce one or more concatenated false-colour index spectrograms.

-Typically, this action is used to produce a sequence of one or more 24-hour false-colour spectrograms.
+Typically, this command is used to produce a sequence of one or more 24-hour false-colour spectrograms.
 24-hour false-colour spectrograms are easier to interpret because sound-marks, such as the morning chorus, evening chorus, and insect tracks are easier to identify.
 Typically, environmental recordings are anything from 30 minutes to 24 hours in duration.
 False-colour index spectrograms shorter than about 3 hours are difficult to interpret due to the lack of soundscape context.

-There is also an option with this action to concatenate the false-colour spectrograms of every audio recording that can be found in a specified directory into one large dataset/image.
+There is also an option with this command to concatenate the false-colour spectrograms of every audio recording that can be found in a specified directory into one large dataset/image.
 Due to memory constraints however, one would not usually concatenate more than about 48 hours of recordings.

-It is **strongly** recommended you only run this action on files from a single acoustic sensor deployment - don't mix recordings from different sites or deployments!
+It is **strongly** recommended you only run this command on files from a single acoustic sensor deployment - don't mix recordings from different sites or deployments!

 ## Usage

-This section describes the command line arguments required to concatenate the output from multiple runs of the audio2csv action on shorter duration audio recordings, that is less than 24-hours.
+This section describes the command line arguments required to concatenate the output from multiple runs of the audio2csv command on shorter duration audio recordings, that is less than 24-hours.
 Typically, the output is a sequence of one or more 24-hour FC spectrograms.

-To run the action, type:
+To run the command, type:

 ```
-$ AnalysisPrograms.exe concatenateIndexfiles <options...>
+$ AnalysisPrograms.exe concatenateIndexfiles [options]
 ```

 ## Options